In this article we look at seven (7) ways teachers can make online learning at home more interesting, educational, and not to mention, enjoyable.

 Animated feature tools like the ANNOTATE feature (Zoom) is an easy way to have students write their answers on the “virtual whiteboard”.

 Tools such as: Google Slides, PowerPoint Slides, KeyNote, OneNote all allow for easy ways to make presentations.
-Students can see clearly how to follow all the directions to complete activities in the online classroom, so students have no excuse not to listen carefully!

 IV.
 Ask Questions that Keep Students Engaged

 Along with using the right tools to keep students active in participating, asking the right questions is very important.

 Students may find it hard to concentrate in the homeschooling classroom because of the pressure they have to put on themselves to keep focused.

 To help students stay focused, teachers can ask questions that show students the learning they will do will be easy and fun!

 V. Keep Students Entertained with Educational Games